sigp/lighthouse/scripts/local_testnet/README.md

 ### Testing builder flow

-1. Add builder URL to `BN_ARGS` in `./var.env`, e.g. `--builder http://localhost:8650`.
+1. Add builder URL to `BN_ARGS` in `./vars.env`, e.g. `--builder http://localhost:8650`.
 Some mock builder server options:
     - [`mock-relay`](https://github.com/realbigsean/mock-relay)
     - [`dummy-builder`](https://github.com/michaelsproul/dummy_builder)
 2. (Optional) Add `--always-prefer-builder-payload` to `BN_ARGS`.
 3. The above mock builders do not support non-mainnet presets as of now, and will require setting `SECONDS_PER_SLOT` and `SECONDS_PER_ETH1_BLOCK` to `12` in `./vars.env`.
-4. Start the testnet with the following command (the `-p` flag enables the validator client `--builder-proposals` flag:
+4. Start the testnet with the following command (the `-p` flag enables the validator client `--builder-proposals` flag):
     ```bash
     ./start_local_testnet.sh -p genesis.json
     ```